QEF/postqe/doc/_build/html/_sources/tutorial.txt

    :dedent: 4
    :lines: 10-

-The :py:func:`get_band_structure` needs a parameter *label* which identies the system and the corresponding xml file (label.xml). *label* may contain the full path to the file.
+The :py:func:`get_band_structure` needs a parameter *prefix* which identies the system and the corresponding xml file (prefix.xml).
+As customary in Quantum Espresso, you can optionally provide an *outdir* contain the full path to the file (and other output files).
+If not provided, :py:mod:`postqe` tries to get the ESPRESSO_TMPDIR environment variable.
+If this fails too, it assumes the output file are in the current working directory.
 The *schema* (optional) parameter allows the code to properly parse and validate the xml file.
+The necessary xml schema is fetched from the source specified in the xml files itself, but the user can override this default schema by setting the *schema* parameter.
 The parameter *reference_energy* (usually the Fermi level) allows you to shift the plot accordingly. :py:func:`get_band_structure` returns a band structure object which can be further processed.
 For example, the method :py:func:`plot` creates a figure and save it in a png file.

 .. image:: ../examples/example2/Sibands.png